jackjazb/lembas/backend/README.md

 - `docker compose --profile prod up -d --build`

+## Development

+- Setting ENV to 'dev' in .env runs the server in dev mode.
+This will clear the database on startup and insert some sample data.
+- If `cargo-watch` is installed, the server can be automatically recompiled and run with `cargo watch -x "r -r"`

 ## Endpoints

 Examples for each endpoint are available in [./bruno](./bruno/), and can be read using the Bruno API client.
 Dates are in ISO format, i.e. `YYYY-MM-DD`.